-In providing analytics for legal and accounting firms we get a birds-eye view of what happens after website revamps.
+In providing website analytics for large numbers of legal and accounting firms we get a birds-eye view of what happens after website revamps.

 And revamps are common: about every 5 years as web technologies, brand refreshes, and new marketing directors come and go.

-The results aren’t always pretty.
+The results are often surprising.
 For example, the majority of firms see net falls in traffic after rebuilds (by the way it can be harder to see the traffic fall if your developer replaces your analytics with a new account).